KRudraksh/KRudraksh.github.io/readme.txt

 DESCRIPTION:

-CEEVEE is a clean, modern, fully responsive site template designed for online resume and portfolio.
-With this template, you can easily introduce yourself and showcase your works to future clients and employers.
-Also, it is flexible and easy to customize so you even use this template as a creative, business or portfolio site for your company.
+HOLA is a modern and stylish vCard website template.
+Designed to be a resume, vCard, portfolio template, it's the perfect template for creative designers, developers, freelancers, photographer or any creative profession.
+It is fully responsive and retina/hi-dpi ready.
+It will look great on any devices from desktop to mobile phones.
+It has blog page templates, working contact form, stylish portfolio section and other features you will only find on premium templates.
+Built with clean and organized code, this template is also very easy to customize.

 ==================================================================================================

 LICENSE:

-This free resource is provided by styleshout.com and is free to use in both personal and commercial projects.
+This free resource is provided by Styleshout.com and is free to use in both personal and commercial projects.